nion-software/nionswift/docs/user_interface.rst

 Inspector
 =========
 The Inspector Panel shows information and settings for the selected item.
-The Inspector is split into subsections to help you find the specific types of information you are looking for.
+The Inspector is split into subsections for specific functions.
 Clicking the triangle next to the title of a given subsection will expand or hide the subsection.

 .. image:: graphics/inspector_image.png
     :width: 321
     :alt: Inspector Panel with Image Selected

-When different kinds of items are selected (display item, graphic, etc.) the Inspector's subsections will change to display settings relevant to that type of item.
-If an image or line plot is selected in a display panel, the inspector will provide all subsections relevant to the selected item.
+When different kinds of items are selected (display item, graphic, etc.) the Inspector's subsections will change to display settings relevant to the selected type of item.
 In the image above, an image is selected; and in the image below, a line plot is selected.

 .. image:: graphics/inspector_line_plot.png
     :width: 321